wikitongues/language-database/README.md

 * Writing Systems.
   * There are 125 known writing systems, categorized on [Scriptsource](http://scriptsource.org/cms/scripts/page.php?&id=)
 * Genealogy or [Language Family](https://en.wikipedia.org/wiki/Language_family)
   * Genealogy is the historical study of the development of language.
 How languages change over space and time is encoded in a nesting structure.
 Ex.
 [Indo-European] > [Germanic] > ... > [English].
-A quick comparisson shows the difference in resolution between [Glottolog](http://glottolog.org/resource/languoid/id/stan1293) and [Ethnologue](https://www.ethnologue.com/subgroups/english-1)
+A quick comparisson shows the difference in resolution between [Ethnologue](https://www.ethnologue.com/subgroups/english-1) (4 layers) and [Glottolog](http://glottolog.org/resource/languoid/id/stan1293) (10 layers)
 * Demographics
   * Demographic data is often either acquired by linguists on the field or compiled from census data.
 It is useful in strategizing where to focus our documentation activities.